 On the island, we saw the remains of Richard Henry’s house and his aviary.
 An Irishman, he moved to Australia and eventually found his way to New Zealand.
-In the latter years of the nineteenth century he lived and worked, often alone, in the Dusky Sound.
+In the latter years of the nineteenth century, he lived and worked, often alone, in the Dusky Sound.
 His extraordinary efforts to save the Kakapos and Kiwis from extinction has been an invaluable contribution to wildlife conservation in New Zealand.
 He is revered by Pure Salt and many other conservationists, now carrying on his great work.

 Another day in paradise and today we are exploring Indian Island, dear to Pure Salt’s heart.
 It is part of the Tamatea Project.
-Pure Salt have been granted the rights to manage this island (as well as Long Island and Pickersgill Harbour) by DOC (Department of Conservation) to reduce the pest numbers.
+Pure Salt has been granted the rights to manage this island (as well as Long Island and Pickersgill Harbour) by DOC (Department of Conservation) to reduce the pest numbers.
 Before more birds can be introduced to the island from a bird ‘bio-bank’ it must be proven the pests are under control.
-In turn, when the bird life flourishes on the Indian Island, it will become a ‘bio-bank’ to provide birds to other pest free islands.
+In turn, when the bird life flourishes on the Indian Island, it will become a ‘bio-bank’ to provide birds to other pest-free islands.

 On Indian Island, about 100 of the required 200 ‘Good nature A 24’ traps have been installed to kill stoats, rats and mice.
 The next 100 will be mounted to trees in June 2019 during a conservation charter completing this stage of the project.
-While on the island we had a ceremonial trap installation as Courtney had used her tips to purchasing a trap for island.
+While on the island we had a ceremonial trap installation as Courtney used her tips to purchasing a trap for the island.
 It was great to see the trap installed and the care taken in positioning the device to ensure it maximizes rodent deaths.

 To gauge the success of the eradication project several cameras have also been installed to monitor the rodent and bird activity.
 Once the camera has detected movement it takes several photos, then a short video is filmed.
 When we visited the island, we took the SD card from the camera and back on ‘M.V.
 Flightless’ we watched the footage.
 To everyone’s amazement, two flirting kiwis were clearly visible as well as Kereru and several rats.
 This data proved Kiwis are on the island and will continue to provide invaluable information regarding the declining pest numbers and hopefully increasing bird life on the island.

 As the day is closing in and it’s time to forage for dinner again.
-Back on board the lines go over the bow of the boat and wham, a strike so huge it has us all guessing.
-Our fisherman struggles as rod bends deeper.
+Back on board, the lines go over the bow of the boat and wham, a strike so huge it has us all guessing.
+Our fisherman struggles as the rod bends deeper.
 After a good fight, he eventually he pulls in a 14.5 kilogram Hapuka.
 Dinner sorted…

 Thanks to Sean, Maria, Jeff, Brad, Anna and Courtney for an amazing week.